flythereddflagg/flythereddflagg.github.io/python_book/docs/12-Math-and-Data.md

 ## Advanced Mastery

 1. Notice in the results of `math_learning.py` that you got some answers that were lots of 0s followed by a single digit.
-Research "round off error" to understand why this happens.
+Research "round-off error" to understand why this happens.

 <!-- Navigation -->